What are boundaries? Why do we need them? And how do we set them? Find out in this article.

 What are boundaries?

-All relationships need boundaries.
 A boundary is an imaginary line that separates me from you.
-They separate your physical space, your feelings, needs, and responsibilities from others.
+It separates your physical space, your feelings, needs, and responsibilities from others.
 Your boundaries also tell other people how they can treat you – what’s acceptable and what isn’t.
 Without boundaries, people may take advantage of you because you haven’t set limits about how you expect to be treated.

 Chris’ neighbor would come into his yard and bring Chris’ newspaper from the driveway to his doorstep.
 She’d pick a few of Chris’ flowers along the way.
 Chris felt annoyed but didn’t say anything.
 Chris figured it wasn’t worth making a stink over it.
 The neighbor probably assumed it was okay for her to move the paper and take a few flowers.
 Maybe she thought she was doing Chris a favor.